-Fortunately there are several, totally free museums around Copenhagen that might be worth your while.
+Fortunately there are several, totally free museums around the city that might be worth your while, in my opinion they are some of the best free things to do in Copenhagen.
 Here’s a list of free museums in Copenhagen:

 Tip: Sign up for a Copenhagen Card to get free or discounted entrance to numerous more museums.

 One of the more unique attractions in Copenhagen is the neighbourhood known as ‘Freetown’ in the Christiania district.
 Originally the site of old military land on Christianshavn, Freetown is a commune founded in 1971 on the back of a counter-culture movement – and was meant to be a social experiment.

 Half a century later, Freetown continues to thrive, despite there being some struggles between the residents and the Danish government over more autonomy.

 Nevertheless, you’ll find plenty of interesting things to see and do in this peaceful park packed with historic army warehouses and barracks that have been converted into everything from restaurants to organic shops, and artist studios to music venues.
 Plus there’s impressive insta-worthy graffiti art murals everywhere.